FlafyDev/combined-manager/README.md

 };
 ```

-Once you start using Combined Manager, you'll be able to source the patches directly from your combined-manager.
+Once you start using Combined Manager, you'll be able to source the patches directly from your `combinedManager` module arg.

 #### Why does Combined Manager need to evaluate inputs?
 Each Combined Manager module has an `inputs` option.
 That option will eventually be merged and set as the inputs of the NixOS configuration.